 What security measures are in place on campus?

-Canterbury is one of the top three safest places in which to study*.
-However, we do recognise that some people may feel vulnerable, particularly at night and we have a variety of preventative methods to keep our students safe.
-We have a team of specially trained security officers who patrol the campus 24 hours a day, CCTV cameras, a staffed reception area in each college and our security centre, Campus Watch.
+We have a team of specially trained security officers who patrol the Canterbury campus 24 hours a day, CCTV cameras, a staffed reception area in each college and our security centre, Campus Security.
 We also offer an on-campus security service which means your son or daughter can be accompanied, on foot, by a security guard at any time.
 We also organise a term-time, late night bus service to local towns.

-Access to the Medway campus is monitored by the gatehouse staff and members of security patrol the site 24 hours a day.
-There is a Police Community Support Officer based in the Pilkington Building who regularly patrols the campus and all areas are covered by CCTV.
-The new accommodation at Liberty Quays features comprehensive CCTV coverage, 24-hour security and electronic entry systems.
+Access to the Medway campus is monitored by the gatehouse staff, members of security patrol the site 24 hours a day and all areas are covered by CCTV.
+The student accommodation at Liberty Quays features comprehensive CCTV coverage, 24-hour security and electronic entry systems.